 Rebecca joined Boston College in October 2010.
-She is responsible for handling administrative and operational functions of OTTL, and assists the director with invention management, marketing and commercialization.
-Before 2010, Rebecca worked for Guardian Life Insurance Company of America.
+She is responsible for handling financial and operational functions of OTTL, and assists the director with invention management, marketing and commercialization.
 She is a graduate of State University of New York at Fredonia, with a B.S. in Finance and Marketing.

 OTTL Interns and Volunteers